tpftg/diceio-heroku/README.md

 $ git push heroku master
 ```

-When deployment ends demo application should be available, for example, at `https://my-app-name.herokuapp.com`.
+When deployment ends, the demo application should be available, for example, at `https://my-app-name.herokuapp.com` url.

 It is recommended to enable session affinity :